paradite/retire-at-35/README.md

 This is a collaborative effort.
 Issues and PRs are welcomed.

-## Redefining Retirement
+## Rethinking Retirement

-Retirement is a state of mind, when you know you have saved enough resources to sustain the rest of your life.
+Retirement is a state of mind, when you know you have saved enough money to sustain the rest of your life.

 Retirement enables a new way of life, where you can choose to do what you want to do, purely driven by passion and interest.